grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 |2014-07-04 | 28.19  | 28.19  | 14:15 | 14:38 |10.84 | 10.84 | 04:30 | 04:26 |

 * On the 2014-12-29 and 2014-07-04 measurements, the values are similar between the Portal and METDAT, but the time of the maximum differs.

+#### PRIMET 150: DIFFERENCES BETWEEN FIVE-MINUTE MAXIMUM FOR RELATIVE HUMIDITY AND THE DAILY MAXIMUM FOR RELATIVE HUMIDITY.

+* The greatest difference between the five-minute and instantaneous maximums was 12 % on 2014-09-12.
+On this day the daily value exceeded the 5 minute value at 95 percent versus 83 percent.
+* 92 percent of differences between methods were less than 12 percent.

 #### PRIMET 250 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX